eCook Meal

 GET READY FOR FOOD BLISS

 Dish up your dinner Buddha bowl-style!
 Make a bed of nutty quinoa.
 On top, place the slaw, crispy tofu, and zingy avo alongside one another.
-Cover in drizzles of hoisin dressing and serve with any remaining lime wedges – and that’s that!
+Cover in drizzles of hoisin dressing and serve with any remaining Lime wedges – and that’s that!
 Simply stunning, Chef.

 START IT OFF WITH A SIMMER